 He attended medical school at the University of Virginia School of Medicine and completed his residency at Georgetown University Hospital Center.

-No, basic science research cannot be supported.
+Will basic science research be supported?